 Jack Straw.
 Tiercel.
 King Philip.
-These are the initial vineyard blocks planted in 2018 at 4 Winds in consultation with winemaker Thomas Rivers Brown to be the best match for this hilltop “jewel box of a site.”
+These are the initial vineyard blocks planted in 2018 at 4 Winds in consultation with winemaker Thomas Rivers Brown and viticulturist Jim Barbour to be the best match for this hilltop “jewel box of a site.”
 The rootstock is 110R—clones of 7, 35.1 and 169, respectively.
 The varietal, of course, is Cabernet Sauvignon.

 As first-time vineyard operators, it’s been a fascinating ride to mull over the block names, which you’ll see on upcoming estate labels.
 Meanwhile, some backstory:

-King Philip - Part of a complicated Chapin family legend from colonial-era Massachusetts—the gist is that none of us truly own history or land.
-But we do our best to seek understanding and stewardship.
+King Philip - Part of a complex Chapin family legend from colonial-era Massachusetts—the gist is that none of us truly own history or land.
+Yet we do our best to seek understanding and stewardship.